 The programme has been designed to develop your skills, knowledge and professional behaviours to enable you to become a highly effective teacher.
 You will improve your knowledge of how people learn, how to plan effective and engaging teaching sessions and how to assess – both during the session and through summative assessment.
 You will be using theoretical underpinning knowledge to continuously improve your professional practice.

-All applicants must attend a PGCE/Cert Ed information session for further details and an application pack.
-The event will include an informal interview to discuss your qualifications, experience, motivation and aspirations.
+All applicants must attend a 1-1 video interview for further details and to obtain an application pack.
+This will be informal, and we will discuss your qualifications, experience, motivation and aspirations.

 You need evidence of:

 - An Honours Degree (class 2:2 or above) in a subject relevant to what you teach (if your degree is a lower classification you may be eligible for the Certificate in Education programme)

 - An ETF recognised Level 2 qualification in English